cos316-f22/assignment0-starter-code/README.md

 The value will be a long string of seemingly random hexademical characters (a SHA256 hash of expected values from each necessary tool).

-You will be "graded" on the correctness of this value, verifying that you're tool-chain is setup.
+You will be "graded" on the correctness of this value, verifying that your tool-chain is setup.

 ## Development Environment for Assignments and Precepts